turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 6. Other than an `if` statement, can you think of any other ways we might want to use a conditional statement?

 Conditional statements can be useful anytime you're trying to decide between different code blocks to run given different scenarios.
 Maybe there's a website feature for a sale or a specific ad that only applies to Fridays.
 Every time a user loads the page you might have a conditional statement to check if it is a Friday and then load a specific code block for the sale images and links.

+Additionally, you could use conditional statements in a for loop where you iterate through an array and manipulate elements within.